Splitting probabilities of confined chiral active Brownian particles: Introduction

+In this work, we investigate the splitting probability of both chiral and achiral active Brownian particles within confined domains.
+The motion of a chiral active Brownian particle (CABP) is governed by the following Langevin equations \cite{sevilla2016diffusion,liebchen2022chiral,caprini2023chiral,chan2024chiral}:

+where $U_s$ is the self-propulsion speed of the particle and $\bq = \cos \theta\; \be_x + \sin \theta \;\be_y$ denotes the orientation vector; $\be_x$ and $\be_y$ are the unit basis vectors in the $x$ and $y$ directions, respectively.
+In Eq.~\eqref{eq:Langevin}, $\Omega$ is the intrinsic angular velocity characterizing chirality.
+The coefficients $D_x$ and $D_\theta$ are the translational and rotational diffusion constants, respectively.
+The stochastic processes $\boldsymbol{\eta}_x(t)$ and $\eta_{\theta}(t)$ represent independent Gaussian white noise in the translational and rotational degrees of freedom, respectively.
+The dynamics of a standard active Brownian particle (ABP) are recovered by setting $\Omega \equiv 0$.
+Starting from the Langevin dynamics in Eq.~\eqref{eq:Langevin}, we derive the corresponding backward Fokker--Planck equation for the splitting probability in \ref{app:Derivation-PDE}.
+In general, we show that the splitting probability satisfies

+where $p_R$ denotes the splitting probability, defined as the probability that the particle escapes the domain through the right exit rather than the left.
+Consequently, $p_R$ is unity for a particle starting at the right exit and vanishes for one starting at the left.
+Additionally, reflecting boundary conditions must be imposed at the impermeable walls to ensure zero net flux.

-In this work, we employ the backward Fokker--Planck equation to analyze the splitting probability of active particles, both achiral and chiral, in confined domains.
-We consider two cases: a one-dimensional (1D) interval (\S \ref{Sec:1D_Chiral}) and a two-dimensional (2D) corrugated channel (\S \ref{Sec:2D}).
+Applying this backward Fokker--Planck framework, we analyze the splitting behavior of these active particles across two specific confinement scenarios: a one-dimensional (1D) interval (\S \ref{Sec:1D_Chiral}) and a two-dimensional (2D) corrugated channel (\S \ref{Sec:2D}).
 For the 1D system, we develop asymptotic solutions in both the weak- and strong-activity regimes.
 For the 2D channel, we first construct a Fick--Jacobs approximation for the splitting probability, showing that it provides reasonable estimates even for finite-aspect-ratio channels.
 We then compute the splitting probabilities by solving the full backward Fokker–Planck equation numerically.
 Overall, our results provide both analytical and numerical insights into how active motion and confinement interact to control splitting behavior.